 If you are a tenant or landlord and would like information and advice on your rights and responsibilities, how to deal with disagreements and fair rents, you may find the following websites useful:

-If you are unable to raise your own deposit you may be eligible for our Deposit Guarantee Scheme.
-For further information please contact the Housing Options Team.
+If you need to move and you are unable to raise your own deposit you may be eligible for assistance through the Council’s Rent Bond Scheme.

 Armed Forces Personnel